 Brazil nuts are a great source of the antioxidant Vitamin E which is required to maintain cell membranes and protect the health of your skin.

-Brazil Nuts make a great snack.
-You only need one or two per day to get all the health benefits.
-Don't over do it on these nuts - more than 12 a day can have a toxic effect on your health as well as being high in calories.
+Brazil Nuts make a great snack and you only need one or two per day to get all the health benefits.
+Don't over do it on these nuts!
+More than 6 per day can have a toxic effect on your health.

 -eat them alone as a snack - one or two are all you need and they are rich and hearty so you will feel satisfied (they are really good dipped in a little hummus!)